codygima/toDoList-project/README.md

 5. Copy the Local URL:

 In the terminal there should be a URL that you can use to host the website using your local browser.
-The URL should look something like, http://localhost:3000.
+The URL should look something like `http://localhost:3000`.

 Now you will be able to view and make changes to the code to see how it affects the user interface hopefully helping you get familiar with React!